nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 `to_` parameter for each `hook_transfer` batch entry MUST be set to `Some(transfer.to_)`.

-FA2 does not specify an interface for mint and burn operations.
+FA2 does NOT specify an interface for mint and burn operations.
 However, if an FA2 token contract implements mint and burn operations, it MUST invoke transfer hooks as well.

 |  Mint | Burn |